Alamo Cenotaph: Renovation and Ownership

 In 2020 Texas Land Commissioner George P. Bush (R) spearheaded a $450 million project in partnership with the City of San Antonio to renovate the Alamo which included moving the Cenotaph to make the plaza it's in “period neutral” and defended the action by saying that the Cenotaph is “basically falling apart from within.”
 Bush, who was also campaigning for the 2022 Texas Attorney General election, was heavily criticized for his management of the renovation project including by Lieutenant Governor Dan Patrick who threatened to wrest control of the Alamo away from the General Land Office due to how the Alamo was to be presented at the site and due to the new museum which planned on focusing on the role slavery and Tejanos played in both the Alamo’s history and the Texas war for independence from Mexico.
 During the George Floyd protests the Cenotaph would be vandalized with red spray paint denouncing white supremacy, profits over people and the Alamo itself.
 Later that year the proposal to move the monument was defeated by the Texas Historical Commission.
 In the 2020 primary election, 97% of Republican voters approved a ballot proposition to keep the monument at its location, and Republican state lawmakers also denounced the proposal.
 In 2021 the San Antonio city council adopted a resolution to move ahead with modified renovations which would leave the Cenotaph in place.

 In May 2024 the City of San Antonio formally transferred ownership of the monument over to the State of Texas.
 The state will be responsible for what are expected to be costly repairs, after a survey found that it will need a new foundation, and that rainwater has caused cracks that put it at risk of breaking apart.

-Ongoing renovations can be viewed on a live cam run by the Alamo Trust.
+The Alamo Trust provided a live cam of the Cenotaph allowing the renovations to viewed.

+Texas officials rededicated the restored Alamo Cenotaph on Veterans Day, 2025, marking 85 years since the monument’s original dedication.
+The Texas General Land Office and Alamo Trust hosted the rededication.

+Workers had fixed the drainage system, replaced deteriorating brick infill, and secured marble stones that had shifted over time.
+Both Texas Land Commissioner Dr. Dawn Buckingham and Alamo Trust President Hope Andrade participated in the ceremony.